Pulmonary Pneumocystis jiroveci infection

-Pulmonary Pneumocystis jiroveci infection, also referred to as Pneumocystis jiroveci pneumonia (PJP), and previously Pneumocystis carinii pneumonia (PCP), is an atypical pulmonary infection and the most common opportunistic infection in patients with acquired immunodeficiency syndrome (AIDS).
+Pulmonary Pneumocystis jiroveci infection, also known as Pneumocystis jiroveci pneumonia (PJP) or Pneumocystis pneumonia (PCP), is an atypical pulmonary infection and the most common opportunistic infection in patients with acquired immunodeficiency syndrome (AIDS).

 Classically, "PCP" was the acronym for Pneumocystis carinii pneumonia, but the causative organism was reclassified as Pneumocystis jiroveci.
-Strictly speaking, Pneumocystis carinii refers to a species found in rats, while Pneumocystis jiroveci refers to the human isolate.
-However, physicians have been slow to adopt the updated terminology, and there continues to be widespread use of the term PCP; a post-hoc justification for its use is it stands for pneumocystis pneumonia.
+Pneumocystis carinii refers to a species found in rats, while Pneumocystis jiroveci refers to the human isolate 14.
+However, there continues to be widespread use of the acronym PCP; a post hoc justification for its use is it stands for Pneumocystis pneumonia 14,15.
+The acronym "PJP" for Pneumocystis jiroveci pneumonia is also in use.

 Pneumocystis pneumonia is virtually never present in immunocompetent individuals.
 It is one of the most common causes of life-threatening pulmonary infections in HIV-positive patients.
-It occurs twice as frequently in homosexual males versus intravenous drug users.
+It occurs twice as frequently in homosexual males versus intravenous drug users (IVDU).
 It typically occurs at CD4 counts <200 cells/mm3 8.

 It is seen particularly in patients with AIDS; therefore, the demographics closely match those of the AIDS population.
 Typically, non-AIDS patients are severely immunosuppressed due to other causes, such as hematological malignancy or in bone marrow transplant recipients.